BY MOLLY | EVERYTHINGSHIHTZU.COM

 The tip of the cotton swab is soft and rounded, making it a safe alternative to using your finger or cloth in getting eye boogers that are just inside the inner corner of your Shih Tzus eyes.

 Do not jam the swab in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.

-Although be forewarned that the pins on the comb can cause injury if you are not very careful.
+Be mindful that the pins on the comb can cause injury if you are not extremely careful.

-When using a flea comb, always loosen the crud first as written above.
+When using a flea comb, always loosen the crud first as described above.